 Resize the item.

-Resize an edge: Use the VO and arrow keys (for example, press VO-Right Arrow to extend the right edge of a window or object).
+To resize an edge, use the VO and arrow keys (for example, press VO-Right Arrow to extend the right edge of a window or object).

-Resize a corner or handle: Use the VO and two arrow keys (for example, press VO-Right Arrow-Up Arrow to extend the top-right corner of a window or the top-right handle of an object).
+To resize a corner or handle, use the VO and two arrow keys (for example, press VO-Right Arrow-Up Arrow to extend the top-right corner of a window or the top-right handle of an object).